Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_glitch_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_glitch_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_glitch_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_glitch_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_glitch_blocklist_ - Default: - The comma-separated list of weapon IDs to not give out.
 For example: "ttt_m9k_harpoon,weapon_ttt_slam".\
 _randomat_glitch_traitor_pct_ - Default: 25 - The percentage of players that will be traitors.\
 _randomat_glitch_damage_scale_ - Default: 1.0 - The multiplier for damage that the Glitches will take.\